nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useIsMounted.md

 # useIsMounted
 Hoos to know when a component is mounted or not.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/lifecycle/useIsMounted)

 ## Usage